apache/cloudstack-documentation/source/adminguide/troubleshooting.rst

 #.
 The Internet would be accessible from both the SSVM and CPVM
-   instances by default.
+   Instances by default.
 Their public IPs will also be directly pingable from the Internet.
 Please note that these test would work only if your switches and traffic labels are configured correctly for your environment.
 If your SSVM/CPVM cant reach the Internet, its very